icorroramos/COMPAR-EU_diabetes_model/README.txt

 # Original work Copyright (C) 2019-2021 Isaac Corro Ramos & Gimon de Graaf
 # Institute for Medical Technology Assessment (iMTA) of the Erasmus University Rotterdam.

+# Where to find all input parameters of the model:

+# Patient (baseline) characteristics: baseline_characteristics.csv